aheckmann/node-gameroom/README.md

 # Node-Gameroom

-Everthing you need to get started creating realtime web-based games with nodejs.
+What you need to get started creating realtime web-based games with nodejs.

 Includes
+* Bugs - this is alpha baby!
 * Express for handling your sites content
 * Socket.io for mananging your games realtime events and data
 * jQuery
 * Tiny client-side helper lib to simplify encoding/decoding and message passing
-* oAuth to let your users sign in easily
+//* oAuth to let your users sign in easily

 Excludes
 * Any database support.
 The choice is yours.